No joke. In the sea of information about getting higher search engine rankings, this is the ONE tip you can’t skip.

 Now I’m not telling you to create content for the sake of ranking for specific keywords.
 That’s a horrible strategy.

 What I mean is, after you write blog reader focused content, make sure you have a “dream keyword” that you’d like to rank for on your new article.

-For example, the video I shared with you last week on the blog post “How to increase blog conversion rates.”
+For example, the video I shared with you last week in our article about how to increase blog conversion rates.